MDRCS/django-kub8/README.md

     5- determine the path of your `django-k8s-kubeconfig.yaml` file.
     6- go to your own terminal ->
         $ export KUBECONFIG=~/Desktop/django-kub8/.kub/django-k8s-kubeconfig.yaml

-    7- now you have access to your kubernetes cluster nodes :
+    **7- doctl kubernetes cluster kubeconfig save django-k8s 8- now you have access to your kubernetes cluster nodes :

     $ kubectl get nodes